jordanshatford/clip-queue/README.md

 ### Packages

+- `config`: Common configs shared between other apps and packages in the monorepo.
-- `services`: Various API clients used to interact with external services developed using [TypeScript](https://www.typescriptlang.org/)
+- `services`: Various API clients used to interact with external services developed using [TypeScript](https://www.typescriptlang.org/).

 # Additional Documentation